CDidier80/react_intro_global/12-film-1-components.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Starting a Film Project

-Fork and clone the `react-film` repo.
+Create a new repo named `react-film` repo.

-This project was created with `create-react-app`.
-Once you have the app cloned, you should run `npm install`.
 You can then run it with `npm run start`.

 ## Your Mission